You'll find a confusing mix of true and false information about candida diet and nutrition online. Let’s sort fact from fiction.

 But apart from these more obvious risk factors, some women just seem to suffer from more than their share of these uncomfortable infections.
 It’s natural to wonder whether diet and nutrition could possibly play a role.
 And, as this listener discovered, you’ll find lots of advice on the Internet for Anti-Yeast or Anti-Candida diets.

-The most common advice is to limit sugar and carbohydrates, avoid yeast-containing foods, and to increase your intake of probiotic foods.
+The most common advice is to limit sugar and carbohydrates, avoid yeast-containing foods, and increase your intake of probiotic foods.
 Let’s take these one by one.

 Does a high-carb diet cause yeast infections?